jboboyle/Pages/index.md

 ### General Motors: Software Integration Engineer
 - Analyzed ECU communication signals and CAN traffic to diagnose issues in level 3 autonomous vehicles
 - Designed software testing/validation procedures for rollover, side, and front collisions in development vehicles
-### Genera Motors:
+### General Motors: Electrical Engineering Intern
 - Wrote software for a water flow monitoring system expected to save 750k in manufacturing losses per year
-- Designed and implemented software changes to resolve recurring issues plant employees and machine interfaces
+- Designed and implemented software changes to resolve recurring issues between plant employees and machine interfaces
 - Performed electrical and software maintenance to troubleshoot downed robotics and casting machines